-Eligible applications will be brought forward to the selection phase.
 The selection of successful grants will be carried out using a randomisation process.
 Each application will be assigned a reference number, which is then entered into a random number generating software.
-The software will randomly select successful grants from the overall pool of eligible applications until the budget limit has been reached.
+The software will randomly select and rank each submitted application in order.